Marco Rubber & Plastics

 While lead generation increased, which was a primary business goal for our client, one of the most invaluable benefits of this initiative was insight into engineer’s buying behavior.
 Advanced reporting features uncovered a few distinguishable characteristics of how engineers prefer to purchase o-rings, as well as the type of information they typically find most important.
 This information paved the way for further usability improvements throughout the rest of the site to accommodate the needs of an engineering buyer, which, once again, led to increased lead generation.

-In a nutshell, this has been the growth-driven design approach we have taken – using a wealth of data to inform design and development with the goal of promoting ongoing business growth.
+In a nutshell, this has been the growth-driven design approach we have taken – using a wealth of data along with industry and specifier process understanding — to inform design and development, with the goal of promoting ongoing business growth.